Do you like to know how to get Office 365 activity alerts when a user…

 Conclusion

-In this article, you learned how to create a distribution group in Exchange Hybrid configuration.
-Create the distribution group in Exchange on-premises.
-Add the Exchange on-premises and Office 365 mailboxes members to the distribution group.
-After the synchronization occurs, test that the mail to the distribution group delivers to the recipients in both environments.
+You learned how to create a distribution group in Exchange Hybrid configuration.
+First, create the distribution group in Exchange on-premises.
+Next, add the Exchange on-premises and Office 365 mailboxes members to the distribution group.
+As last, force sync Azure AD Connect and test that the mail to the distribution group delivers to the recipients in both environments.

 Did you enjoy this article?
 You may also like the course Exchange Hybrid.
 Don’t forget to follow us and share this article.